 A response to The Economist's "Basically unaffordable" article about UBI

 I've published a response to The Economist via Huffington Post.

 It's disappointing all of this economic complexity in regards to the affordability of basic income is nowhere to be found within The Economist.
-For this is a discussion we need to be having, and not one to be so easily dismissed . . .
+For this is a discussion we need to be having, and not . . .